devendeyadav1234/-2D-shooter-game/README.md

 # 2D Shooter Game

-This is a 2D shooter game developed by Harsh.
+This is a 2D shooter game developed by Devender Yadav.

 The game features a custom cursor for shooting alien spaceships, scoring mechanics, background music, and sound effects.